Measuring and improving runtime or compile-time performance

 # create a profileperl6 --profile --profile-filename=demo.sql -e 'say (^20).combinations(3).elems'# create a SQLite databasesqlite3 demo.sqlite# load the profile datasqlite> .read demo.sql# the query below is equivalent to the default view of the "Routines" tab in the HTML profilesqlite> selectcase when r.name = "" then "<anon>" else r.name end,r.file,r.line,sum(entries) as entries,sum(case when rec_depth = 0 then inclusive_time else 0 end) as inclusive_time,sum(exclusive_time) as exclusive_timefromcall c,routines rwherec.id = r.idgroup byc.idorder byinclusive_time desclimit 30;

 To learn how to interpret the profile info, use the

-prof-m: your code goes here evalbot (explained above) and ask questions on channel.
+prof-m: your code goes here evalbot (explained above) and ask questions on the channel.

-If you run perl6-bench for multiple compilers (typically versions of Perl 5, Perl 6, or NQP) then results for each are visually overlaid on the same graphs to provide for quick and easy comparison.
+If you run perl6-bench for multiple compilers (typically, versions of Perl 5, Perl 6, or NQP), results for each are visually overlaid on the same graphs, to provide for quick and easy comparison.

-For each problem you see, distill it down to a one-liner or short public gist of code that either already includes performance numbers or is small enough that it can be profiled using
+For each problem, distill it down to a one-liner or the gist and either provide performance numbers or make the snippet small enough that it can be profiled using

 prof-m: your code or gist URL goes here.

-Let folk know if your Perl 6 use-case is in a production setting or just for fun.
+Let others know if your Perl 6 use-case is in a production setting or just for fun.